paulsinclair51/briteTest/README.md

 pass/fail/fault counts per category and totals across all categories.
 Fail and fault messages are appeneded to the report.

-4. The orchestrator and test functions may be reside in one module or multiple modules. **Recommended**: put the orchestrator function in one module and each test function in its own module.
+4. The orchestrator and test functions may reside in one module or multiple modules. **Recommended**: put the orchestrator function in one module and each test function in its own module.

-5. The test framework depends on POSIX signals, `sigaction`, `sigsetjmp`, `siglongjmp`, and` sigjmp_buf` for capturing faults.
+5. The test framework requires `unistd.h` for POSIX fork and signal capabilities,

 ### Test and Assert Macros